 "AHA helped prepare me for real-world agency experience and overall boosted my confidence in both my personal and professional traits," Levesque said.
 "I learned how to deal with stress, work in teams and create content on short deadlines."

 The department's 100th birthday is in 2021, and AHA will be producing material to celebrate, as well as orchestrate, an entire rebrand for Aviation in Oregon.
-The students, mostly juniors, have already met with the Oregon Department of Aviation representatives and started strategizing a new look and feel for the brand.
+The students have already met with the Oregon Department of Aviation representatives and started strategizing a new look and feel for the brand.
 Next year the same students will work on the account, creating promotional material and possibly designing an Oregon license plate.

 "Being able to help ODA with their brand is an amazing opportunity for us to help communicate how aviation is used in our daily lives," he said.